GorvGoyl/Git-for-Dummies/README.md

 		git reset --hard HEAD
 		git pull -s recursive -X theirs upstream branch_remote
+## Revert last commit and keep the changes
+	git reset HEAD^
 ## Revert all local changes and local commits
 (fetch the latest history from the server and point your local master branch at it )